 Phases of the Elk Rut

-During my elk research project from 2001 and 2004, I noted three different bugling peaks and two bugling lulls.
-As a result of this I recognized six different Elk Rut Phases: 1.
+As a result of my elk research project in 2001 and 2002, I recognized six different elk Rut Phases: 1.
 Pre-Rut Phase, 2.
 First Breeding Phase / Bugling Peak, 3.
 First Rest Phase / Bugling Lull, 4.
 Second Breeding Phase / Bugling Peak, 5.
 Second Rest Phase / Bugling Lull, and 6.
 Third Breeding Phase / Bugling Peak As with White-tailed deer, the timing of these phases will vary in different areas.

 Bulls older than 4 years old may start bugling as early as mid-August.
 By the first week of September the 3 year old bulls may start bugling, and by mid-September 2 year old bulls may start bugling.
 The bulls bugle at this time to express dominance, and to attract cows.
 Cows over the age of 3 may come into estrus as early as the first week of September.
 The cows and calves begin to gather into herds with herd bulls at this time, with one or more other bulls hanging around the edges of the herd.
 The herd bulls often bugle frequently during this phase as they try to drive off other bulls around the herd.
 The other bulls may bugle in response to the herd bull as they challenge the herd bull for breeding rights and try to attract any cows that are willing to leave the herd, or any cows that re not yet with a herd.
 Studies have shown that 2 and 3 year old bulls often form bull groups during the rut, and may not rejoin the cow herds during the rut; 1 year old bulls may stay with the cow herds until peak breeding, when they may be driven out by the herd bulls.

-During or shortly after Peak Bugling time most of the 3 year old and older cows will come into estrus, and the herd bulls will continue to bugle to attract the cows and keep them nearby, while at the same time answering the bugles of the bulls hanging round the edges of the herd.
+From the first to the third week of September most of the 3 year old cows will come into estrus, and the herd bulls will continue to bugle to attract the cows and keep them nearby, while at the same time answering the bugles of the bulls hanging round the edges of the herd.
 Bulls also bugle frequently after they approach a cow that is coming into estrus but is not yet willing to stand for breeding.
 The bulls may do this as a way of familiarizing the cows to their bugles, which may result in the cows recognizing the bull as the herd bull.
 All of this bugling usually lead to an early bugling peak at this time.

-Three to four weeks after the Primary Breeding Phase occurs there may be a Second Breeding Phase, as some of the younger cows come into estrus for the first time, and the older cows that did not conceive the first time come into estrus again.
+Three to four weeks after the primary breeding phase occurs there may be a second breeding phase, as some of the younger cows come into estrous for the first time, and the older that did not conceive the first time come into estrous again.
 Herd bulls are often less willing to fight at this time because they are worn out form herding, breeding and driving off other bulls, unless they are older dominants that did not participate in breeding earlier.
 As their testosterone rises at this time the 2-3 year old bulls begin to bugle more frequently.
 Some of the 2 year old bulls may rejoin the cow herds at this time, probably because they are not a threat for the older bulls.
 However, one study shows that 3 year old bulls may only rarely be found with the herds from late August through the third week of October, probably because they are a threat to the herd bulls, but are not big or strong enough yet to challenge the herd bulls for dominance.
 Again, bulls bugle frequently when they follow cows that are near estrus, but are not ready to be mounted yet.
 This combined activity may lead to the highest bugling peak of the breeding season.

 By late October many of the original herd bulls may have left, or been drive away from the cow herds.
 The previously dominant herd bulls may become solitary or form small bachelor groups that remain together through the winter, or until they migrate.
 After all the fighting, chasing and breeding of the rut, the former heard bulls are worn out, hungry, and in need of food to supply enough fat to get them through the winter.
 They look for secure places to rest, and may relocate to secluded bedding and feeding areas, where they seek high quality food sources.
 One study shows that bulls often winter at higher elevations than cows.